MLucky518/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+persist information from the client so that it is accessible to the server

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. hashes and salts the passwords using a secret and a hashing algorithm

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? hashes and adds a salt string to the end and  hashes for a number of rounds. this can stop rainbow table attacks

 - [ ] What are the three parts of the JSON Web Token?
+The header, the payload and the signature

 ## Minimum Viable Product